 Tuk tuks or mototaxis are a common sight around San Pedro as a way of traveling between the villages and avoiding some steep climbs on foot.

-If you enjoyed this post, please check out our blog post about the best murals to see in Guatemala City
+If you enjoyed this post, please check out our blog post about the best street art in Guatemala City

 All photos © Buenos Aires Street Art